numocash/power-maker/README.md

 ## A replicating market maker

 The principle idea of a replicating market maker is that any options strategy can be constructed on the EVM simply by altering the trading function of a CFMM. **Numo** is built on this premise and has implemented as a trading function that gives traders 100x leverage on any token.
-Unique to **Numo** is the ability to create any market.
+Unique to **Numo** is the ability to get leverage on any market.
 It can do this because it requires no oracles or sophisticated market makers.

 ### Leverage token

-When someone uses **Numo** to get leverage, they are swapping there token into a leverage token which automatically rebalances at every price to reflect 100x leverage.
-This of it like a 2x leverage token on ETH (ex.
+When someone uses **Numo** to get leverage, they are swapping their token into a leverage token which automatically rebalances at every price to reflect 100x leverage.
+Think of it as a 2x leverage token on ETH (ex.
 ETH2x-FLI), but instead its 100x and supports any token.

 ## Local development